asjchen/taint/README.md

 may not be able to pick up on these nuances, which may cause conflicts between AI and people.

-This project is devoted to finding adversarial examples for letters of the alphabet.
+This project is devoted to finding adversarial examples for images of handwritten letters of the alphabet.
 Suppose we have an accurate classifier of those letters.
 If we have correctly identified images of the letters "G", "O", "O", and "D", then we can find adversarial examples that the model classifies as "E", "V", "I", and "L".
 This process is an example of a _targeted attack_ on the classifier; we're trying to fool the classifier into thinking that our image is the letter G (rather than just trying to make the classifier wrong in general).
 Since in this case the dataset is public knowledge, we use a semi-whitebox attack (simpler than a black-box attack, but perhaps less in the spirit of adversarial attacks).

 This project represents how machines may not have the same understanding of concepts such as "good" and "evil" as us; small changes to a situation that